The Life Cycle and Stages of a Pimple, as Told by Skincare ExpertsAugust 24, 2023

 “The best way to combat and prevent breakouts is to make sure you are using a pH-balanced cleanser that is appropriate for your skin,” Steros says.
 “Your cleanser is responsible for removing makeup, dirt and oil.”

 If your skin is prone to congestion, regular exfoliation can help prevent that congestion from escalating into a full-blown breakout.
-“Exfoliate with a manual exfoliant such as the Kiehl’s Pineapple Papaya Facial Scrub,” Steros says.
-Use it up to three nights per week.
-Or, you can use a chemical exfoliant with salicylic acid.
+Steros recommends exfoliating with a manual exfoliant up to three times a week — we suggest a gentle option such as the La Roche-Posay Ultra-Fine Face Scrub or the Aesop Purifying Facial Exfoliant Paste.
+Or, depending on your skin type and needs, you can use a chemical exfoliant with salicylic acid.

 “The final step is to moisturize to maintain proper hydration levels,” Steros says.
 “This way the skin does not have to work overtime to produce oil to compensate.”
 The Vichy Normaderm PhytoAction Acne Control Daily Moisturizer is a great choice, as it contains hyaluronic acid to hydrate and salicylic acid to fight breakouts.